-No one needs to be taught to be hard, proud, self-assured, self-important, or independent.
+No one needs to be taught to be hard, proud, self-important, or independent.
 We are all born that way.
-But when we yield ourselves to our Creator; when we sincerely begin to take in the truth of God’s Words, He removes the hard heart from us.
-He then gives us a new heart of tender-heartedness (Ezekiel 36:26-27).
+But when we yield ourselves to our Creator; when we sincerely begin to take in the truth of God’s written Words, then He removes the hard heart from us.
+He then gives us a new heart of tender-heartedness (see Ezekiel 36:26-27).
 This new, tender heart allows us to receive the nurturing strength and guidance that God’s Word provides.
 This new heart enables us to earnestly desire to listen to God’s Word, and to walk according to God’s ways, and shun our own stubborn ways.

 Having a tender heart is something to be cultivated, learned, practiced, and nurtured.
 Having a tender heart requires courage, passion, and strength.
 There is nothing wimpy about a tender heart!

 Often the bending, yielded quality of a tender heart happens to those who have known the pain of persecution, despair, defeat, and shame.
 Such people have learned, and benefited, from their trials.
-They have come to understand the fearful consequences of a stubborn and haughty nature.
+They have come to understand the fearful consequences of a stubborn and haughty nature!
 They have learned to be open to correction and instruction.
-They know and welcome the outcome of genuine repentance, and forgiveness .
+They know and welcome the outcome of genuine repentance and forgiveness .